 - 1. Students will produce an argumentative writing sample at the first class meeting in order for the instructor to evaluate basic writing skills and to make referrals for further assessments. - 2.
-In addition to the sample, students will complete a first-of-semester Multiple Sections objective exam (which counts 5% of the final grade), quizzes, in-class writings, and major graded papers.
-These writings represent a minimum for the course, and with drafts and informal writing assignments, students should write over 4000 words during the semester. - 3.
+In addition to the sample, students will complete a first-of-semester Multiple Sections Verification (MSV) objective exam (which does not receive a grade), an end-of-semester MSV objective exam (which counts 5% of the final grade), quizzes, in-class writings, and major graded papers.
+These writings represent a minimum for the course, and with drafts and informal writing assignments, students should write a min of 4000 words during the semester.
+3. To successfully complete the course, students must not only earn a passing grade but also demonstrate mastery of the general education reading and writing competencies as reflected on the departmental rubrics.
+These competencies will be evaluated with each major paper. - 3.
 To successfully complete the course, students must not only earn a passing grade but also demonstrate mastery of the general education reading and writing competencies as reflected on the departmental rubrics.
 These competencies will be evaluated with each major paper. - 4.
 Students will move through a process to complete major papers.
 The process will vary according to assignments, but it should include prewriting, outlining, drafting, and editing. - 5.
-Students must write a minimum of four papers (including the writing sample).
+Students must write a minimum of five papers (including the writing sample).
 The instructor and peers will assess stages of the writing process for each paper, and the student will revise accordingly to arrive at a final draft.
 Revisions may receive daily points for addressing instructor and peer feedback, but once a student submits a major paper for a final grade, it cannot be resubmitted for a higher grade. - 6.
 The student will keep all required paper drafts and make revisions according to instructions.
 The instructor may require that this process be completed electronically.
 Any major paper assignments evaluated outside of eLearn must be submitted to the instructor at the end of the semester. - 7.
 The student will submit print or electronic notes, bibliographic information, rough drafts, and source material used in preparation of documented papers so that the instructor may verify paraphrased material and direct quotations.
 Additionally, students will submit all major papers to eLearn dropboxes for plagiarism detection.